How to Quit Vaping and Stop Vape Withdrawal

 In addition to the physical routine of a having a vape in the hand to fiddle with or putting something in the mouth, there is also the mental aspect to any form of smoking.

-Meditation and yoga are good replacements to help overcome the mental side of vaping and they fit perfectly into a healthier lifestyle.
+Meditation and yoga are good replacements to overcome the mental side of vaping and they fit perfectly into a healthier lifestyle.

-Both meditation and yoga focus on the mind and breathing, and they are also excellent ways to reduce stress.
-Instead of reaching for a smoke to deal with a stressful situation at home or work, take a minute or two to focus on breathing and being mindful of your breath and surroundings.
+Instead of reaching for a smoke to deal with a stressful situation at home or work, take a moment to focus on breathing and being mindful of your breath and surroundings.

-Tip 3 – How to Quit Vaping by Asking For Help
+Tip 3 – How to Quit Vaping by Asking for Help

-Ask a doctor to suggest a nicotine substitute, and make sure to let friends and family members know you are trying to quit so they can offer support and not smoke around you if possible.
+Ask a doctor to suggest a nicotine substitute, and make sure to let friends and family members know you are trying to quit vaping so they can offer support and not smoke around you if possible.

 Tip 4 – How to Stop Vaping by Weaning Off Nicotine

 For some people, quitting cold turkey is the most effective option.
-But for many others, the best way to stop vaping is by weaning off of nicotine first.
+But for many others, the best way to stop vaping is by weaning off nicotine first.

 Vape juice comes in varying nicotine strengths, and by gradually reducing the amount of nicotine intake, it’s possible to wean off the addiction to it.

 For week three, switch to 0 mg juice that is nicotine-free, and stay at that level for another week.
-This will help reduce the cravings for nicotine, but it still won’t help with the habit of vaping.
+This will reduce the cravings for nicotine, but it still won’t help with the habit of vaping.

 At this point, cut back on the number of times you vape each day.
 Try to get down to one or two times a day for a week.
 The following week, only smoke once a day.